This article is for Account Owners and Project Managers and assumes that you have WordPress admin access.

 You can lock content in bulk using the Bulk Action menu in Smartling > Translation Progress.

 Seeing unexpected connector behavior?
-Check your Wordpress connector configuration settings or download your connector logs and contact email@example.com.
+Check your Connector configuration settings, expert settings, or download your connector logs and contact email@example.com.